|Rules and Regulations LOCAL LEVEL

 QUEST International finals.
 A reasonable distance would be a 150-mile radius of a regional site.
 A venue electing to send contestants

-contestants with travel allowance, entry fee or hotel accommodations.
+travel allowance, entry fee or hotel accommodations.

 37. Contest site definitions: Local sites are defined as the first level of competition, and are held primarily at Nightclubs, Karaoke

 Bars and other such venues.
 Mid Level Contest sites are considered as a Second Level site and Regional sites are defined as the

 Third level of the contest.
 Winners at local sites will advance to a Mid Level Site or/and a Regional site chosen by the contest

 committee.
 Criteria for choosing a regional site will include, but not limited to, club size and proximity to other local sites.
 The

 International site is the week long competition held at the Tropicana Casino in Laughlin, Nevada